nilostolte/OpenGL-GLSL/README.md

 The objective of this repository is to simplify the development of OpenGL applications in C and C++.
-The advantage of using w64devkit is that it's a development kit that is portable, that is, that can be used just copying the files to any device in a Windows PC (an SD card, for example).
+The advantage of using w64devkit is that it's a development kit that is portable, that is, that can be used just copying the files to any device in a Windows PC (an SD card, for example - not advisable).
 It does not require installation and bypasses the registry.

 The development kit is used in normal command windows.
 To avoid typing and to simplify the overall development